valentinbotog/inverter/README.md

 ## Easy way to connect Rails templates content to CMS

-Mark CMS-editable content using special formatted comments right in Rails templates.
-It automatically populated to models and is accessible via CMS of choice.
-When template is rendered editable content is pulled from databased automatically.
+Mark right in Rails temlpates content that you want to change via CMS.
+It's automatically populated to models and is accessible via CMS.
+While Rails rendering template it's pulling editable content from databased automatically.

 ## Installation